tshepang/blog/content/2006-review.md

 My **favorite performance** is by Taraji Henson who plays an exciting, yet heartbreaking, role of a feminist sniper in [Smokin' Aces].
-Runner-up is that of Frances McDormand in *Friends with Money*, while the most **desirable gal** is Zhao Tao in *Still Life*.
+In second place is Frances McDormand in *Friends with Money*, while the most **desirable gal** is Zhao Tao in *Still Life*.

 [Smokin' Aces]: @/smokin-aces.md